gregsymons/di-ruby-lvm-attrib/README.txt

   * LVM_VERSION being something like 2.02.86(2) or 2.02.98(2)
 * `git commit -am "Added LVM_VERSION attributes"`
 * `git push origin mybranch`
-* Submit PR to this repository
+* Submit PR to this repository.
+Please make sure to point your pull at the `next` branch -- NOT MASTER!

 === MISSING ATTRIBUTE TYPE: